 - Jim Eyre - Director, Wilkinson Eyre Architects

-University of Oxford's historic Bodleian Libraries chair design competition invited a designer/manufacturer team to create a new reading room chair for the institution's Weston Library, which is currently undergoing a complete refurbishment by Wilkinson Eyre Architects and is due for completion in late 2014.
+University of Oxford's historic Bodleian Libraries chair design competition invited a designer/manufacturer team to create a new reading room chair for the institution's Weston Library, which is due for completion in late 2014.

 The chair competition continues the Bodleian Libraries' history of commissioning bespoke furniture and will be a unique opportunity to create an iconic chair for one of the world's best known libraries.
 Three reading rooms, one of which is an entirely new space, will play host to the winning chair design and will be used daily by readers from across the university's diverse faculties and from around the world.